SumoLogic/sumologic-documentation/docs/dashboards-new/scheduled-report.md

     **Every:** The options depend on the Frequency you selected.
     *  **Daily.** Choose Every day, Weekdays, or Weekends.
     * **Weekly.** Choose a particular day of the week.
-    * For Monthly: You can choose which day of which week of the month you want the report to be sent.
+    * **Monthly.** Choose which day of which week of the month you want the report to be sent.

     **Time:** Choose the time of day you want the dashboard to be sent.